example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

 # Resource Abstraction Layer

-Resources are abstracted from the underlining OS
+Resources are abstracted from the underlying OS

 Resource Types have different providers for different OS